VIRGINIA ECONOMIC DEVELOPMENT PARTNERSHIP

 The Southwest Virginia Alliance for Manufacturing, Inc. is a non-profit organization focused on supporting and strengthening manufacturers in the region.
 The organization is made up of a group of manufacturers working with educational institutions, workforce development boards, chambers of commerce, and state organizations to promote manufacturing in Southwest Virginia.
 SVAM’s vision is to unite Southwest Virginia manufacturers and strengthen the position as a world-leading region of advanced manufacturing opportunities.

-Access to world class training for manufacturing employees will soon be available through SVAM’s own Center of Excellence training facility.
+Access to world class training for manufacturing employees is available through the Southwest Virginia Alliance for Manufacturing’s Center of Excellence training and testing facility.
 In 2014, the SVAM Board of Directors embarked on a journey that, at the time, seemed only a dream.
 Believing that manufacturers knew best what their employment and training needs were, they also believed that SVAM was the best vehicle to design and implement the Southwest Virginia Center of Excellence to be funded by the Virginia Tobacco Commission.

 After months of hard work and dedication, their dream came true when the Commission approved the SVAM proposal and provided the first year’s funding at the $2 million level.
 This initial three-year project will establish a main campus at the Virginia Highlands Small Business Incubator in Abingdon, a welding and Fab Lab satellite in Duffield, a welding and mechatronics satellite in Bluefield, an advanced precision machining satellite in Wytheville, and an AWS accredited testing facility.
 In addition, there will be 7 distance learning sites scattered across southwest Virginia – making this a truly regional approach to advanced manufacturing training.
 The project will establish three curricula – welding, machining and industrial machinery mechanics – providing state-of-the-art equipment and training and third-party credentialing through AWS, NIMS and Siemens.